MarouaneAEF/Expectation-Maximization/README.md

 ## Visualizations and Understanding the Results

-The implementation generates several visualizations to help understand the EM algorithm and its results:
+The implementation generates several visualizations to help understand the EM algorithm and its results. **Run the code to generate these visualizations** - they are not included in the repository but will be created when you execute the scripts.

 ### Main Script Visualizations (`main.py`)